Man restores Turkish Fiat 124 in father's memory with Italian parts

 Yılmaz said that because of these memories, the Murat 124s were for him "inherited love from his father."

-Yılmaz loves his car very much.
+Yılmaz truly loves his car.
 "I only take my car out once a month on the weekend.
 I take great pleasure in driving my Haji Murat.
 New cars don't give the same pleasure," he said.

 Emphasizing that there are Murat 124 enthusiasts in many parts of Turkey, Yılmaz said that since his vehicle is completely original, it attracts immense attention from people with this passion.